-The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either:
+The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability

 - 1. In the principal market for the asset or liability, or - 2.
 In the absence of a principal market, in the most advantageous market for the asset or liability